sneakpodbob/just-short-it/README.md

 # Https

-Just Short It! is not supporting Https, I reconmend using a reverse Proxy for hosting that handles SSL.
-I can highly reconmend jwilders [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) togehter with [acme-companion](https://github.com/nginx-proxy/acme-companion), there is no easier way to get a reverse proxy with automatic certificate renewal.
+Just Short It! is not supporting Https, you may consider using a reverse Proxy for hosting that handles SSL.

+e.g.:
+[nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) togehter with
+[acme-companion](https://github.com/nginx-proxy/acme-companion),

 Here is an Example of how to use Just Short It! togehter with nginx-proxy: